Universal Tax Deductions Every 1099 Freelancer Should Claim in 2026

 Retirement Contributions: SEP IRA and Solo 401(k)

-Both plans reduce your taxable income dollar-for-dollar.
-A $20,000 SEP IRA contribution for a freelancer in the 24% bracket saves $4,800 in federal income tax alone, plus avoids the 3.8% net investment income tax on those funds.
-The deadline for SEP IRA contributions is your tax filing deadline (including extensions), giving you until October 15 to make prior-year contributions.
+Both reduce taxable income dollar-for-dollar.
+A $20,000 contribution in the 24% bracket saves $4,800 in federal income tax alone.
+SEP IRA deadline: your filing deadline including extensions (October 15).

 The Home Office Deduction